mkorthof/cfBlockCountry/README.md

 # cfBlockCountry-mod

-Modified cfBlockCountry version by me with a few new features.
+### Modified cfBlockCountry version by me with a few new features:

 ## Changes:

  New features cfBlockCountry-mod:

+- GeoIP2 support
 - Whitelist/blacklist IP ranges
 - Allow or deny country codes
 - IPv6 support (for country codes *only*, not white/blacklist)